fangwei123456/spikingjelly/docs/source/index.rst

 About
 -------------------------
-`Multimedia Learning Group, Institute of Digital Media (NELVT), Peking University <https://pkuml.org/>`_ is the main developer of SpikingFlow.
+`Multimedia Learning Group, Institute of Digital Media (NELVT), Peking University <https://pkuml.org/>`_ is the main developer of spikingflow.

-The list of developers can be found at https://github.com/fangwei123456/SpikingFlow/graphs/contributors.
+The list of developers can be found at https://github.com/fangwei123456/spikingflow/graphs/contributors.

 .. _APIs: